 Self-discovery is an important part of life, and it can continue well into adulthood.
 If you have asked yourself the question “Do I have autism?,” you may be on the path to discovering more about your identity.
 Autism can go undiagnosed through earlier years for a plethora of reasons.
 While autism should ideally be noticed in childhood, many adults are wondering if they were overlooked, undiagnosed or unidentified.
 Many adults can go through life knowing that they have unique traits and experiences, but are realizing later in life that these qualities align with the autism spectrum and begin exploring their neurodivergent identities.
 Receiving a formal diagnosis is not at all necessary to self-identify as autistic.
 Self-identification and self-diagnosis is valid.
 That being said, a diagnosis can help provide formal answers and validation to a person’s experience.
 A diagnosis may also be needed to qualify for certain benefits and programs.
 Many adults do decide to pursue an autism diagnostic assessment for various reasons.

-Why do so many adults have difficulty with receiving autism-affirming assessment and diagnosis?
+Why do so many adults struggle to find autism-affirming assessment and diagnosis?
 The reasons are complex.
 The factors for each individual are different.
 However, there are a few significant reasons.
 Understanding why people go undiagnosed, or the barriers to receiving appropriate diagnosis, can help us better support self-diagnosed, formally diagnosed and autistic-exploring people.
 All routes to self-discovery are important.

 Lack of awareness and specialized training — Limited awareness of autism still persists in many areas.
 In the medical community, a lack of awareness can lead to missed diagnoses, or even misdiagnosis.
 Even medical professionals can have misconceptions, or a lack of sufficient training, about the broad range of traits and characteristics that can be associated with autism.
 Autism also manifests differently between individuals.
 It is important to remember that autistic people do not all have the same presentations, which is why it is called the autism spectrum.
 This can make it difficult for those with limited knowledge of autism, and the various ways it presents, to make an accurate diagnosis.